 NeuroKernel has very familiar task execution schema compared to main stream operating systems.
 Kernel can directly execute tasks, or applications can request new task execution.
 Applications can also spawn plugin tasks and plugin task branches.
 Applications can be either registered or unregistered.
 It is possible to deploy single applications for remote use by others.

 Registered applications run in privileged mode with all resource accesses are granted by kernel when available.
-Unregistered applications are collectively called remote applications, they can be a deployed to any medium including torrent networks and IPFS.
+Unregistered applications are collectively called remote applications, they can be a deployed to any medium including torrent networks.
 Remote applications have limited access to the resources and their protocol is scanned before executed.
 Applications can be compiled in JS, Bytecode or WASM(Experimental).
 A task can run in a worker as well while still be able to render its interface and graphics.

 1. Using Terminal